 You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
-If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.
+If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 7, and this is likely to affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1 to 3 or 5 to 7, and this may affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2024
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025.

-Late Applications4
+Late Applications